 Meanwhile, I took a break from stress-eating and stress-scrolling on Twitter to send you this.
-Pictures are from a work trip to Sabah, during which I also dropped in on Lok Kawi Wildlife Park in Kota Kinabalu, thinking I might see Baby Joe again, whom I wrote about for a story on human-elephant conflict a while ago.
-I couldn’t recognise him of course, but I did see an elephant with a truncated trunk, which may well be Bikang, a friend of Joe’s who was injured by a poacher’s snare, whom I also met back then.
+Pictures are from a work trip to Sabah, Malaysian Borneo, during which I also dropped in on Lok Kawi Wildlife Park in Kota Kinabalu, thinking I might see Baby Joe again, whom I wrote about for a story on human-elephant conflict a while ago.
+I couldn’t recognize him of course, but I did see an elephant with a truncated trunk, which may well be Bikang, a friend of Joe’s who was injured by a poacher’s snare, whom I also met back then.
 Coming to Lok Kawi as a tourist this time, however, it felt wrong to be a spectator to these animals’ captivity.
-Some of them were exhibiting highly repetitive behaviour—elephants swaying continuously on the spot from side to side to side; the sun bears ambling to the door of their cage and then away, over and over and over.
-Perhaps I was looking at things wrong, but their behaviour didn’t seem normal.
+Some of them were exhibiting highly repetitive behavior—elephants swaying continuously on the spot from side to side to side; the sun bears ambling to the door of their cage and then away, over and over and over.
+Perhaps I was looking at things wrong, but their behavior didn’t seem normal.

 Anyway, once election fever dies down (or even if it doesn’t), I’ll have a couple more reporting trips to make before I settle in for the next couple of months to write all these stories.
 Until then, here’s another Landmarkings issue.
 Enjoy.